 - CYSA is a national competition, open to all Canadian residents between the ages of 11 and 24 years as of the date of competition.
-There will be both a Junior competition and a Senior competition.
+There is both a Junior and a Senior competition.
 The age limits are as follows:

 Senior: Ages 16 to 24 (as of the date of competition)

-- Applications can be completed online through the website at cysa-joca.ca or by writing to:
+- Applications for the 2021 virtual video competition can be completed online through the website at cysa-joca.ca or in writing to:

 Box 25015, Stone Road Mall, Postal Outlet

 - This year, the competition will be held virtually on Saturday, November 6, 2021.
 Applications will be date stamped upon arrival and must be received no later than midnight September 30, 2021.
 Applications must be accompanied by the appropriate entry fee.
 Cheques should be made payable to “Canadian Young Speakers for Agriculture Inc.” Faxes are accepted, but a cheque, cash, or credit card payment via PayPal must be received before your application will be confirmed.

 - There will be no refunds for cancellations after Thursday, October 6, 2021.
 Contestants are not allowed to ‘transfer’ registrations between competitors if, for whatever reason, they cannot participate in the competition but have already registered.
 All applications will be confirmed by e-mail and/or telephone after the registration deadline of September 30.
 After the application deadline (Sept.
 30) late applications will be accepted until October 6, 2021 at the additional cost of $40 (Junior: $20 application fee + $40 late fee = $60; Senior: $40 application fee + $40 late fee = $80).